Equivariant minimal surfaces in $\mathbb{CH}^2$ and their Higgs bundles: Introduction

 By contrast, the length-three Hodge bundles correspond to those pairs $(\rho, f)$ coming from Theorem \ref{thm:nonhol} with $\xi=0$.
 By using the method of harmonic sequences \cite{BolW,CheW83,EelW,ErdG} we show that $\xi=0$ precisely when the harmonic sequence of $f$ contains a holomorphic $\rho$-equivariant (and ``timelike'') map into complex de Sitter $2$-space.
 This is a pseudo-Hermitian symmetric space, the analogue of the real $2$-dimensional de Sitter space which complements $\RH^2$.

 In the final section, \S 6, we describe the moduli space

-By the results stated above it is a union of components $\caV(d_1,d_2)$ containing those pairs described by Theorem \ref{thm:nonhol} and $\caW^+(b,l)$ (respectively, $\caW^-(b,l)$) containing the holomorphic (resp., anti-holomorphic) immersions described in Theorem \ref{thm:introhol}.
-Of these we prove: \begin{thm} Each $\caV(d_1,d_2)$ is a complex manifold of dimension $8g-8$, while each $\caW^{\pm}(b,l)$ is a complex manifold of dimension $3(g-1)+l+1$.
-All of these are diffeomorphic to bundles over the Teichm\"{u}ller space of $\Sigma$, and the fibres are complex analytic submanifolds.
-For $\caV(d_1,d_2)$ each fibre $\caV_c(d_1,d_2)$ is a rank $5g-5-d_1-d_2$ bundle over $S^{d_1}\Sigma_c\times S^{d_2}\Sigma_c$, while for $\caW^{\pm}(b,l)$ each fibre is a punctured rank $l+1-b-g$ bundle (i.e., without its zero section) over $S^b\Sigma_c\times\Pic_l(\Sigma_c)$. \end{thm} We finish in \S \ref{sec:R(G)} with a brief discussion of the map $\caV\to \caR(G)$ given by forgetting the immersion.
+By the results stated above it is a union of components $\caV(d_1,d_2)$ containing those pairs described by Theorem \ref{thm:nonhol} and $\caW_\tau$ containing all holomorphic or anti-holomorphic maps with Toledo invariant $\tau$.
+Of these we prove: \begin{thm} Each $\caV(d_1,d_2)$ is a complex manifold of dimension $8g-8$, while $\caW_\tau$ is a complex manifold of dimension $9(g-1)-\tfrac{3}{2}\tau$.
+Each $\caV(d_1,d_2)$ is diffeomorphic to a bundle over the Teichm\"{u}ller space of $\Sigma$, and the fibres are complex analytic submanifolds.
+Each fibre $\caV_c(d_1,d_2)$ is a rank $5g-5-d_1-d_2$ vector bundle over $S^{d_1}\Sigma_c\times S^{d_2}\Sigma_c$.
+For $\caW_\tau$ each fibre $\caW_\tau(c)$ is birational to a $\CP^N$-bundle over $\Jac(\Sigma_c)$ where $N=5(g-1)-\tfrac{3}{2}\tau -1$. \end{thm} We finish in \S \ref{sec:R(G)} with a brief discussion of the map $\caV\to \caR(G)$ given by forgetting the immersion.
 There is much yet to be understood about this map.
 For example, we do not know if this map is onto for non-maximal representations, or the dimension of its image on components of $\caV$.
 Nevertheless, we can make some salient remarks about its restriction to any fibre over Teichm\"{u}ller space.
 We point out that on the image of $\caV$ the $L^2$-norm of the Higgs fields equals the area of the minimal immersion.
 The critical points of $\|\Phi\|^2_{L^2}$ are all accounted for by the Hodge bundles, and therefore lie in the image of $\caV$.
 A comparison of the structure of $\caV_c(d_1,d_2)$ with what is known of the Morse index from \cite{Got}, together with an area bound established in \S 3, suggests that the fibres of the vector bundle $\caV_c(d_1,d_2)$ map onto the downward Morse flow of $\|\Phi\|^2_{L^2}$.